 If you’re stumbling on this from the internet feel free to subscribe here:

-#1 Stripe seems to be the only company that has put effort into their career page
+#1 Stripe seems to be the only company that has put effort into its career page

 This week I went through more than 100 career pages.
 It started because I have been writing about how our expectations of work have changed dramatically since I graduated in 2007.
 When I graduated careers pages were simply a listing of jobs available.

-However, somewhere in the last 15 years things started to change.
+However, somewhere in the last 15 years, things started to change.
 Companies started to market working at their companies and use language like “find your calling” or “do the most important work of your life.”
-AirBnB’s page tells people that they can “life their best life” at AirBnB.
+AirBnB’s page tells people that they can “live their best life” at AirBnB.

 This is a big shift and has led to a vicious cycle of increasing expectations and bolder language around what the company claims to offer.
 This is great except I’m not sure that most companies can guarantee that people will live their best life or do the most meaningful work of their careers.
 Most jobs, well, just aren’t all that exciting.

-Someone suggested I walk through the Stripe site and explain why there site is so good.
+Someone suggested I walk through the Stripe site and explain why their site is so good.
 Here are five things they do: